What you need to know:

 8GB RAM and 2TB ROM

 Apple offered a 1TB storage model with the iPhone 13 Pro as ProRes video takes a lot of space and is intended for professionals.
 The possibility of Apple introducing a 2TB iPhone 14 Pro is quite high as ProRes video will have matured more by then.
-A camera sensor upgrade will also mean more storage will become necessary for professionals.
+A camera sensor upgrade will also mean more storage is necessary for professionals.

 Snapdragon X65 modem

 Snapdragon X65 modem facilitates higher 5G speeds.
 It can go up to 10 gigabits per second.
 And the iPhone 14 models will come with this modem.
 Even if the current 5G speeds are nowhere near the capabilities of the X65 modem, its presence just equates to the iPhone being future-proof.

 Satellite calling on iPhone 14

 There was a lot of talk about the iPhone 13 coming with Satellite calling features, etc., but in the end, it did not.
 That might change this time around as the X65 modem offers satellite connectivity.
 This will allow users to send or report emergency messages in places where there is no cellular range.